Skip to main content

 The typical Xeljanz XR dosage for RA, PsA, and AS is 11 mg by mouth once a day.
 You can take it with or without food.
 But you should try to take it at about the same time each day.
 You should always swallow Xeljanz XR whole — never cut, chew, or crush the tablets.

 The initial Xeljanz dosage for ulcerative colitis (UC) is 10 mg by mouth twice daily for 8 to 16 weeks (2 to 4 months).
 If the medication seems to be working well, your prescriber may lower your dose to 5 mg twice daily.
 This is the recommended maintenance dose.
-If your symptoms come back, your dose may be raised back to 10 mg twice daily.
+If your symptoms come back, your dose may be temporarily raised back to 10 mg twice daily.

 What’s the typical Xeljanz dosage for children?

-In children ages 2 and older, Xeljanz is approved for treating polyarticular course juvenile idiopathic arthritis.
+In children ages 2 and older, Xeljanz is approved for treating polyarticular juvenile idiopathic arthritis.
 Xeljanz XR isn’t approved for use in children.

 The typical children’s Xeljanz dosage is based on body weight, as listed in the table below.